• Skip to primary navigation

 These easy swaps will help your your granola bars be safe for those who suffer from food allergies like our family!

-What type of oats are best for granola bar recipes?
+What types of oats are best for granola bar recipes?

 There are usually two main types of oats: quick oats and old fashioned rolled oats.
 I find that old fashioned rolled oats are bigger, have a better mouth feel and are sturdier, so I use those in my granola bar recipe.
 If you need this recipe to be a gluten free granola bar, be sure to use certified gluten free oats.
 If I’m just blending oats to make my own oat flour, like in these Gluten & Dairy Free Oatmeal Chocolate Chip Cookies, then I’ll use either type of oats since they’re just being ground down in my blender.